dearhive/MashShare/readme.txt

 == Changelog ==

 = 3.2.3 =
-* Fix: Facebook API limit hit and share count not growing
+* Fix: Facebook API limit hit and share count not growing.
+* Fix: Broken url property in mashengine can lead to zero shares when FB access token is used
 * New: Hide image and excerpt in Widget Most Shared Post.
-Use 0 values to do so
+Use 0 values to do so.

 = 3.2.2 =
 * Fix: Default settings not loaded on first time installation